turbot/steampipe-mod-snowflake-compliance/security_overview/docs/security_overview.md

 ## Overview

-The Snowflake security overview and best practices document provide an overview of security features and best practice guidelines for securing your data in Snowflake.
+The Snowflake security overview and best practices document provide an overview of security features and best practice guidelines for securing data in Snowflake.

-Snowflake secures customer data using defense in depth with three security layers.

-- Network Security
-- Identity and Access Management
-- Data Encryption